-History (For 2015–2016 academic year) Professors
+(For 2016–2017 academic year)

 Today the study of human history is critical to global survival; the experiences of others serve as guides to present and future conduct.
 At the same time, exposure to rigorous historical method and clear narrative style develops conceptual skills, research competence, writing fluency, and sensitivity to the uses and abuses of language and historical knowledge.
 The history department curriculum includes courses on African, Asian, Caribbean, European, Latin American, Middle Eastern, and North American subjects, and on contact and interaction among these societies.
 Majors are encouraged to take courses in related departments and programs.
 Competence in at least one foreign language is also desirable.

 Prospective majors should begin with 100- and 200-level courses, and should complete HIST 299 by the end of the sophomore year.
 To be admitted to the major, students must have earned a GPA of 2.00 in all history courses taken.
 Students not meeting this requirement may petition the department for permission to begin the major.
 To qualify for graduation with a major in history, students must have achieved a minimum GPA of 2.00 over all courses taken in the department.

 The major in history consists of nine courses, including the following: